 - Founding member of the Institute for Public Relations Measurement Commission and have written and contributed to a number of papers on this topic.

-- Adjunct professor teaching communications research at George Washington University’s Masters’ Program in Strategic Public Relations.
+- Former adjunct professor teaching communications research at George Washington University’s Masters’ Program in Strategic Public Relations.

-- PRSA San Francisco Board Director in charge of research and analytics
+- Former PRSA San Francisco Board Director in charge of research and analytics